jupyter/nbgrader/nbgrader/docs/source/user_guide/faq.rst

 Yes, absolutely!
-Mark all the cells where students write their answers as :ref:`manually-graded-cells` and then during grading run ``nbgrader autograde`` and ``nbgrader formgrade`` as normal.
+Mark all the cells where students write their answers as :ref:`manually-graded-cells` and then during grading run ``nbgrader autograde`` and the formgrader as normal.
 If you don't want to even execute the notebooks, you can pass the ``--no-execute`` flag to :doc:`/command_line_tools/nbgrader-autograde`.